sle-js/lib-System.Unit/README.md

     Promise.all ((allAssertions test).map (_.then(constant 1).catch(constant 0))).then(_.foldl 0 (+))
 ```

-This style then as the following benefits:
+This style then has the following benefits:

 * It unifies synchronous and asynchronous unit tests
 * Idiomatic `sle` dictates that all side-effects are captured within a promise.
 Using this style it is possible to deal